FAQs about Seattle Foundation Scholarships

 If you are a graduating high school senior, the transcript in question is the final copy of your complete high school transcript.
 If you are an undergraduate or graduate student, the transcript in question is the most recently completed academic semester or quarter in your current course of studies.

-- What should information should I include in my thank you or academic progress letter?
+What information should I include in my thank you or academic progress letter?

-- Breaking the award into 2 smaller distributions during the year rather than paying as a lump sum in; or
+- Breaking the award into 2 smaller distributions during the year rather than paying as a lump sum.